 Thye Hong Singapore Heritage Food

 The food served by Thye Hong is reminiscent of the street food served in the early days of Singapore.
-Traditional dishes such as Char Kway Teow, Fried Oyster Omelet and Fried Carrot Cake are wrapped in leaves to give it a unique taste and flavor.
+Traditional dishes such as Char Kway Teow, Fried Oyster Omelet and Fried Carrot Cake are wrapped in leaves to give it a unique taste and flavour.

 Zhen Nen Zhu